 - Senegal - Wikipedia

-- Senegal | Flag, Language, President, Population, Indpendence | Britannica
+- Senegal | Flag, Language, President, Population, Independence . . .

 Senegal is a country in western Africa Located at the westernmost point of the continent and served by multiple air and maritime travel routes, Senegal is known as the ‘Gateway to Africa ’ Read here to learn more about the geography, people, economy, and history of Senegal

-- Senegal - The World Factbook
+- 26 Interesting Facts About Senegal - The Facts Institute

 - Senegal Maps Facts - World Atlas